banksy-git/lidl-gateway-freedom/README.md

 ## Upgrade firmware of the Zigbee module
 By default, the Lidl gateway ships with EmberZNet version 6.5.0.0 which is quite old.
 It is possible to upgrade this to a newer version using a script provided in this repository.

+**WARNING:** For now, it's not guaranteed that you can revert to the stock firmware after flashing the updated one.
+Please use with caution!

 The latest firmware, 6.7.8.0, is available here: https://github.com/grobasoz/zigbee-firmware/raw/master/EFR32%20Series%201/EFR32MG1B-256k/NCP/NCP_UHW_MG1B232_678_PA0-PA1-PB11_PA5-PA4.gbl

 The procedure is as follows: